danyaal/neural-network/README.md

 ![Example](util/readme_assets/p.png)

-The neural network would recognize this image as a `P`
+The neural network would recognize this image as the letter `P`

 ## Facial expression recognition
 `% python smile_recognition.py`